 Last year began with betrayal and ended with death.
 I’ve learned what it means to cry out in prayer when the only words I could manage were whispers of “Help me, Jesus”, usually followed by “Jesus, help me behave”.

 Healing began only as I learned to surrender my own emotionally-charged agenda to Jesus’ instructions.
 I’m learning that following Jesus means more than reading my Bible- it means applying the words in red no matter what.
 And I’m learning that seeking Jesus goes beyond prayer.
 It requires my mind to be quiet long enough to hear Him reply, and again, rejecting my own ideas to follow His prompting.

 I Am Doing A New Thing

 I will spend the rest of my life practicing what I’ve learned with varying degrees of success, but it’s time to move forward.
-Jesus’ healing in my heart, soul, body, and relationships is the foundation for something new.Victoria is doing a new thing.
+Jesus’ healing in my heart, soul, body, and relationships is the foundation for something new.Valerie is doing a new thing.
 Find out more at Surrender to Jesus to do a New Thing Click To Tweet

 “See, I am doing a new thing!

 Now it springs up; do you not perceive it?

 I am making a way in the wilderness